linode/manager/src/store/README.md

     4. On success dispatch the "done" action with the resulting data and the params used to make the request.
     5. On failure dispatch the "failed" action with the resulting error and the params used to make the request.
     6. The request cycle is complete and the "request action" is discarded (never dispatched).
 3. Reducers respond to the the "started", "done", and "failed" actions updating state as necessary.
 For example; The [linodes.reducer.ts](linodes/linodes.reducer.ts) is setup to respond to the "start", "done" and "failed".

 #### Actions and Action Creators
 You may have noticed in the preceeding section that we made mention of four actions per request-cycle.
 This is necesssay due to the sychronous nature of Reducers and asynchronous nature of Middleware.
 To alleviate some of this boilerplate we've created [requestActionCreatorFactory](request/request.helpers.ts#L102).

 The requestActionCreatorFactory will create type-safe action creators for started, done, failed and request. requestActionCreatorFactory is an abstraction of [actionCreatorFactory](https://github.com/aikoven/typescript-fsa/blob/master/src/index.ts#L154) and `createMeta`.
 These two functions combined produce the common shapes required to handle the entire request cycle.
 To generate the action creators, simply provide the type, action, and configuration object for the request.
-The results will be;

 For example, to create a action creators to get a Linode;